CheggEng/Bucket/README.md

 });
 ```

-For an extended parameter list, see [http://cheggeng.github.com/Bucket/docs/index.html docs].
+For an extended parameter list, see [docs](http://cheggeng.github.com/Bucket/docs/index.html).

 By default, bucket chooses the 1st usable driver in it's list (if no driver list was provided to the constructor).
 This means
 that the easiest way to set application-wide driver prioritization is simply to control the order in which drivers are defined.